-- 1. The term individualized education program (IEP) means a written statement for each student with a disability that is developed, reviewed, and revised in a meeting. - 2.
+- 1. The term individualized education program (IEP) means a written statement for each student with a disability that is developed, reviewed, and revised in a meeting.
+The IEP is designed to meet the student's unique needs based on their disability, and prepare them for further education, employment, and independent living. - 2.
 The IEP must include: - a.
-A statement of the student's present levels of academic achievement and functional performance (PLAAFP), including:
+A statement of the student's present levels of academic achievement and functional performance (PLAAFP), including: - How the student's disability affects the student's involvement and progress in the general education curriculum (i.e., the same grade- level curriculum as for students who are non-disabled); or - (2) For students in preschool, as appropriate, how the disability affects the student's participation in appropriate activities; and - (3) For students who are blind, the results obtained from a braille-related or braille skills assessment; - b.
+A statement of measurable annual goals, that describes what the student is reasonably expected to accomplish in a year and the conditions in which the goals will be performed, including academic and functional goals designed to: - Meet the student's needs that result from the student's disability to enable the student to be involved in and make progress in the grade- level general education curriculum; and - (2) Meet each of the student's other educational needs that result from the student's disability; - c.
+For a student with a disability, ages 14 and older, an annual IEP goal related to the student's postsecondary transition service needs.

-- (1) How the student's disability affects the student's involvement and progress in the general education curriculum (i.e., the same grade-level curriculum as for non-disabled students); or - (2) For students who are blind, the results obtained from a braille-related or braille skills assessment; - b.
-A statement of measurable annual goals, including academic and functional goals designed to: - (1) Meet the student's needs that result from the student's disability to enable the student to be involved in and make progress in the grade-level general education curriculum; and - (2) Meet each of the student's other educational needs that result from the student's disability; - c.
-For eligible students with significant cognitive disabilities who will participate in grade-level alternate achievement standards (i.e., Essential Elements): - (1) Notification to the parent(s) or adult student that the student's academic achievement will be measured through an assessment of the grade-level Utah alternate achievement standards and how participation in such alternate achievement assessments may delay or otherwise affect the student from completing the requirements for a regular high school diploma; and - (2) A description of benchmarks or short-term objectives for each annual goal; - d.
-A description of: - (1) How the student's progress toward meeting the annual IEP goals will be measured; and - (2) When periodic reports to the parent(s) or adult student on the progress the student is making toward meeting the annual IEP goals (such as through the use of quarterly or other periodic reports, concurrent with the issuance of report cards) will be provided; - e.
-A statement of the special education and related services and supplementary aids and services (including assistive technology), based on peer-reviewed research to the extent practicable, to be provided to the student, or on behalf of the student, and a statement of the program modifications or supports for school personnel that will be provided to enable the student: - (1) To advance appropriately toward attaining the annual goals; - (2) To be involved in and make progress in the grade-level general education curriculum, and to participate in extracurricular and other nonacademic activities; and
+- d.
+For eligible students with significant cognitive disabilities who will participate in grade-level alternate achievement standards (i.e., Essential Elements): - (1) Notification to the parent(s) or adult student that the student's academic achievement will be measured through an assessment of the grade-level Utah alternate achievement standards and how participation in such alternate achievement assessments may delay or otherwise affect the student from completing the requirements for a regular high school diploma; and - (2) A description of benchmarks or short-term objectives for each annual goal; - e.
+A description of: - (1) How the student's progress toward meeting the annual IEP goals will be measured; and - (2) When periodic reports to the parent(s) or adult student on the progress the student is making toward meeting the annual IEP goals (such as through the use of quarterly or other periodic reports, concurrent with the issuance of report cards) will be provided; - f.
+A statement of the special education and related services and supplementary aids and services (including assistive technology), based on peer-reviewed research to the extent practicable, to be provided to the student, or on behalf of the student, and a statement of the program modifications or supports for school personnel that will be provided to enable the student: - (1) To advance appropriately toward attaining the annual goals; - (2) To be involved in and make progress in the grade-level general education curriculum, and to participate in extracurricular and other nonacademic activities; and - (3) To be educated and participate with other similar-aged students with disabilities and non-disabled students in the activities described in this section; - g.
+An explanation of the extent, if any, to which the student will not participate with similar-aged non-disabled students in the regular education environment and in the activities described in this section; - h.
+A statement of: - Any individual appropriate accommodations that are necessary to measure the academic achievement and functional performance of the student on all grade-level State- and LEA-wide assessments; and